rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 ![](_attatchments/mvi.f2962fae-95d4-4d63-9e23-211e54c72214.001.jpeg)

-**Sample Dialogue:** Depending on the accuracy of the model, it has identified clean and dirty tanks in the photo.
+ Depending on the accuracy of the model, it has identified clean and dirty tanks in the photo.
 Since you are taking an image of an image it is possible that the model may struggle to accurately identify tanks or tank’s health in the image.
 In a real setting this could be resolved with taking an image of the actual object (and not an image of an image) or with more data and training for higher model accuracy.
 Note that in addition to the bounding boxes superimposed on the photo itself, the bottom of the screen shows the confidence level associated with each inferred object.